kahypar/mt-kahypar/README.md

 ![soed](https://github.com/kahypar/mt-kahypar/assets/9654047/4006fb4c-ac85-452e-a0d9-93d4dc7842ad)

 The sum-of-external-degree metric is similar to the connectivity metric, but does not subtract one from the number of blocks λ(e) spanned by a net.
 A peculiarity of this objective function is that removing a net from the cut reduces the metric by 2ω(e), while reducing the connectivity by one reduces the metric only by ω(e).
-Thus, the objective function prefers removing nets from the cut, while as secondary criteria it tries to reduce the connectivity of the nets.
+Thus, the objective function prefers removing nets from the cut, while as a secondary criteria it tries to reduce the connectivity of the nets.

 **Steiner Tree Metric**